-Thieves can make your car insurance policy increase if you drive a car they like to steal.
-We don’t think you have to run and buy a new car if your vehicle is on this list, but want you to be aware of how driving it may affect your premium.
+Thieves can make your car insurance policy rates increase if you drive a car they like to steal.
+We don’t think you have to run and buy a new car if your vehicle is on this list, but want you to be aware of how driving it may affect your auto insurance premium.
 Here are the most stolen cars in Montana*:

 - Chevrolet Pickup (Full Size)

 - Honda Accord